WordPress/gutenberg/packages/dom/README.md

 ### documentHasSelection

 Check whether the current document has a selection.
-This checks for both focus in an input field and general text selection.
+This includes focus in input fields, textareas, and general rich-text selection.

 _Parameters_